The Cost Cutter Guide to AWS Savings Plans

 Cost Levers

-2. Payment Options: Choose from no upfront payment(minimum discount), partial upfront payment and full upfront payment (maximum discount).
+2. Payment Options: Choose from no upfront payment(minimum discount), partial upfront payment, and full upfront payment (maximum discount).

-How to Calculate the Amount
+How to Calculate the Savings Plan Amount

-Let’s say your usual hourly spend is $2 / hour and you want to buy savings plan for roughly $1.40 / hour.
-Let’s assume a discount of 25%.
-You should be committing to spend ($1.4 – $1.4*0.25) $1.05 per hour to get the desired savings plan.
+Let’s say your usual hourly spend is $2 / hour and you want to buy the savings plan for roughly $1.40 / hour out of this $2.
+This means that you are okay paying on-demand price for $0.6 / hour.
+Let’s assume a discount of 25% for ease of calculations.
+You should be committing to spend ($1.4 – $1.4*0.25) $1.05 / hour to get the desired savings plan.

-It is important to note that the amount mentioned while buying savings plan is the amount you will be actually spending after the discounts get applied.
+It is important to note that the amount mentioned while buying the savings plan is the amount you will be spending after the discounts get applied.
 This will be the minimum amount AWS will be charging you every month regardless of whether you are fully using your savings plan or not.
 So, even if you terminate all your instances, you’ll still be paying $1.05 / hour till the end of your commitment period.

-How Savings Plan is Applied
+How is Savings Plan Applied

 Savings Plans apply to your usage after the Amazon EC2 Reserved Instances (RI) are applied.